 Anne Moscona, M.D.

-Dr. Anne Moscona is Attending Pediatrician at NewYork-Presbyterian Hospital/Weill Cornell Medical Center, Professor of Pediatrics and of Microbiology and Immunology, and Vice Chair for Research of Pediatrics at Weill Cornell Medical Center.
-She also serves as Director of the Division of Pediatric Infectious Diseases.
+Dr. Anne Moscona is a Professor of Pediatrics and Professor of Microbiology and Immunology at Weill Cornell Medical College, and Vice Chair for Research of Pediatrics at Weill Cornell Medical Center.
+She also serves as Chief of the Division of Pediatric Infectious Diseases.

 She received her undergraduate degree in Biochemistry and Molecular Biology from Harvard University in 1978, her M.D. from Columbia University College of Physicians and Surgeons in 1982 and completed her residency and fellowship training at the Mount Sinai School of Medicine, where she initiated her research program and later developed and directed the Pathogenesis and Mechanisms of Host Defense (Microbiology/Immunology) course in the Medical School.